-Control and monitor network services and system daemons using systemd.
+- Control and monitor network services and system daemons using systemd.

-Module 9: Configure and secure SSH
+Configure and secure SSH

 Analyze and store logs

-Module 12: Archive and copy files between systems
+Archive and transfer files

 Install and update software packages

 - Download, install, update, and manage software packages from Red Hat and yum package repositories.

-Module 14: Access Linux file systems
+Access Linux files systems

 - Access, inspect, and use existing file systems on storage attached to a Linux server.